 Having said that, the people who are depicted in Lathrop Homes and Outside Public Housing were very willing participants.
 I came away with the impression that everyone enjoyed someone who was genuinely listening to them talk about their work and life, while also paying close visual attention to them.
 Of course, the viewer doesn’t see how many times I got turned down for one reason or another.
 For Outside Public Housing, there is a glaring absence of anyone from the Chicago Housing Authority, who repeatedly rejected my requests as I’m sure they didn’t want to be subject to my scrutiny.
 For Lathrop Homes, every now and then someone would suspect that I was an undercover cop.
 I actually don’t mind people being suspicious of someone with a camera.
 People have every right to know the reason for a camera’s presence.
 However, to automatically jump to the conclusion that I was a police officer was troubling as it revealed a deep mistrust between the community and a police force that is supposed to be protecting and serving them.

-AN: Public housing is throughout the developed world.
+F-Stop: Public housing is throughout the developed world.
 How do you make your project relatable to someone elsewhere in the world?
 Is that something you think about when putting a project together?

 JR: I don’t necessarily have this in the forefront of my mind when I am thinking about a project.
 However, I do hope that the visual appeal of the images and the commentary on the human condition would appeal to anyone regardless of national origin.
 I hope that viewers can relate to themes of home, place, and work, even if they aren’t familiar with public housing issues.

-AN: You photograph in cities; do you think “city photography” always has to be about the architecture and people?
+F-Stop: You photograph in cities; do you think “city photography” always has to be about the architecture and people?
 What other aspects of a city can be shown through photography or do you show through your photography?

 JR: I think that by and large “city photography” at least alludes to the sheer magnitude and concentration of people in a circumscribed area.
 The diversity of aspects of a city that can be shown through photography is limitless.
 Bruce Davidson alone covers a wide spectrum of the urban condition ranging from Central Park to Subway to East 100th Street.
 A photographer can retreat from the hustle and bustle that cities are known for and focus on rooftop gardens; or they can focus on the seedy underbelly of the drug underworld; and everything between.